Evidence & Research Literacy Brianna Reid Evidence & Research Literacy Brianna Reid

 Brianna Reid Biomedical Engineer & Director of Quality

 Brianna Reid is a biomedical engineer and Director of Quality in the consumer health space, where she leads quality systems, manufacturing oversight, and regulatory readiness across multiple sites.
-Her work focuses on how products are evaluated, manufactured, and controlled, with a systems-level perspective on supplement safety and quality.
+Her work focuses on how products are evaluated, manufactured, and controlled — bringing a systems-level perspective to supplement safety and quality.

 Read More